Ebola galvanizes workers battling to join unions, improve safety

-NEW YORK (Reuters) - Anthony Reynolds works on what he calls “the SWAT team of airplane cleaners,” scrubbing the seats, carpets and toilets of planes parked overnight at the Philadelphia airport.
+NEW YORK, Oct 21 (Reuters) - Anthony Reynolds works on what he calls “the SWAT team of airplane cleaners,” scrubbing the seats, carpets and toilets of planes parked overnight at the Philadelphia airport.
 About a year ago, he joined a drive to organize a union, and Ebola, he says, may help his cause.

 Reynolds wants more protective gear and training on how to safely handle bodily fluids, like feces and vomit, and he says that after a passenger coming down with Ebola flew on a U.S. domestic flight, concern is spreading among colleagues.